nasearle/publishing-build-tools/sp/concepts/introduction-to-push-notifications/index.md

 The solution is to have the publisher optionally identify themselves using the  [Voluntary Application Server Identification for Web Push (VAPID) protocol](https://tools.ietf.org/html/draft-ietf-webpush-vapid-01).
 At a minimum, this provides a stable identity for the application server, though this could also include contact information, such as an email address.

 The spec lists several benefits of using VAPID:

-*  *A consistent identity can be used by a push service to establish behavioral expectations for an application server.
-Significant deviations from an established norm can then be used to trigger exception handling procedures.*
-*  *Voluntarily-provided contact information can be used to contact an application server operator in the case of exceptional situations.*
-*  *Experience with push service deployment has shown that software errors or unusual circumstances can cause large increases in push message volume.
-Contacting the operator of the application server has proven to be valuable.*
-*  *Even in the absence of usable contact information, an application server that has a well-established reputation might be given preference over an unidentified application server when choosing whether to discard a push message.*
+ <em>*  *A consistent identity can be used by a push service to establish behavioral expectations for an application server.
+Significant deviations from an established norm can then be used to trigger exception handling procedures.*</em>  <em>*  *Voluntarily-provided contact information can be used to contact an application server operator in the case of exceptional situations.*</em>  <em>*  *Experience with push service deployment has shown that software errors or unusual circumstances can cause large increases in push message volume.
+Contacting the operator of the application server has proven to be valuable.*</em>  <em>*  *Even in the absence of usable contact information, an application server that has a well-established reputation might be given preference over an unidentified application server when choosing whether to discard a push message.*</em>

 Using VAPID also lets you avoid the FCM-specific steps for sending a push message.
 You no longer need a Firebase project, a <code>gcm_sender_id</code>, or an <code>Authorization</code> header.